neil-oliver/Major-Studio-1/Qualitative-Design/README.md

 ## How does it work? - The technical stuff
 We need to create an [adjacency list](https://en.wikipedia.org/wiki/Adjacency_list) using Node.js.
 This involves looping through the whole of the MET data, adding each item to the list and then adding a reference to any other item it links to.
 Its not just artworks that get added to the list, but actually anything that is linked.
 That mean **every date, tag, place, medium and person** has their own link in the adjacency list.
+Its quite a long process and efficiency is key, instead of explaining it here, you can check out the [code](https://github.com/neil-oliver/Major-Studio-1/blob/master/Qualitative-Design/Node/story.js) with detailed comments.

 ### Not everything is interesting.
 First we have to decide what would make an interesting link.
 We chose: